fluxfederation/powershop.com/README.md

 - Jekyll

 ## Setup

+    bundle
+    # To build the site into _site/
-	gem install jekyll
+    jekyll build
-	npm install

-## Grunt

-Grunt is used to generate combined files, to regenerate files run:

-	grunt watch

-Grunt watch is configured to generate all the assets as required and run jekyll to export the website to the `_site` folder.
+    # To serve the site from your dev environment

 ## Webserver

 Setup a VirtualHost to point to the _site/ folder.
 This should be the base directory.

 	<VirtualHost *:80>
 		ServerName power.dev